polkascan/py-substrate-metadata-docs/docs/polkadot/nominationpools.md

 The dispatch origin of this call must be either:

-1. signed by the state toggler, or the root role of the pool,
+1. signed by the bouncer, or the root role of the pool,
 2. if the pool conditions to be open are NOT met (as described by `ok_to_be_open`), and then the state of the pool can be permissionlessly changed to `Destroying`.
 #### Attributes